 Press Release

-The Crown Estate has today announced it is significantly expanding its science, innovation and technology portfolio with the acquisition of Harwell East, a 221-acre site next to the Harwell Science and Innovation Campus in Oxfordshire.
+The Crown Estate has today announced it is significantly expanding its science, innovation and technology portfolio with the acquisition of land to the east of Harwell, a 221-acre site adjacent but entirely separate to the Harwell Science and Innovation Campus in Oxfordshire.
 The acquisition forms part of The Crown Estate’s commitment to invest up to £1.5bn in the sector over the next 15 years.

 Despite the UK’s position as the third-largest tech ecosystem globally¹ and Oxford University being the world’s leading university for spinouts², there is a key barrier to achieving growth – a lack of lab space, mid-tech and advanced manufacturing accommodation.
 This is especially the case for early-stage businesses in supply-constrained locations such as Oxford, making it harder for promising companies to scale and stay in the UK.
-When developed, Harwell East can provide these businesses with space to grow in the future on a long-term basis, while also helping to meet growing occupier demand for the Harwell Campus, where over 50 organisations have joined in just the past two years.

 Dan Labbad, Chief Executive at The Crown Estate said: “The UK’s science, innovation and technology community is pushing the boundaries of progress in areas from AI to advanced manufacturing.
 But they need the specialised lab facilities and housing to realise potential.

 “This acquisition marks the latest step on our journey to support the UK’s fast-growing sectors.
-At a time when delivering world-class science, innovation and technology space is so important to the future prosperity of the country, our role to act in the long-term national interest makes us perfectly placed to unlock the potential of Harwell East and ensure that the UK stays at the forefront of global innovation.”
+At a time when delivering world-class science, innovation and technology space is so important to the future prosperity of the country, our role to act in the long-term national interest makes us perfectly placed to unlock the potential of the site and ensure that the UK stays at the forefront of global innovation.”

 Science Minister and Oxford-Cambridge Innovation Champion Lord Vallance said: "Harwell has been a byword for world-class science and innovation for well over half a century.
 There are very few places on the planet where you can find such a concentration of talent, infrastructure, and entrepreneurship, which together are fuelling breakthroughs in everything from life sciences and clean energy, to space and particle physics.

-"Opening up Harwell East could help the brilliant businesses and innovators based here to expand and tackle the great challenges of our era, with access to the labs, facilities, and homes they need to do their work.
-The vast economic potential of this site underlines precisely why we are determined to fully unlock the Oxford-Cambridge Growth Corridor, as an engine for nationwide growth."
+"The vast economic potential of this site underlines precisely why we are determined to fully unlock the Oxford-Cambridge Growth Corridor, as an engine for nationwide growth."

 Today’s announcement follows the news in May that The Crown Estate had entered into a conditional agreement with Lendlease to create a new joint venture partnership focused on Lendlease’s undeveloped UK land and management portfolio, with the potential to deliver 11 million sq ft of science, innovation and technology workspace.
 This includes 60 acres above and around Euston Station in London, containing over 4.8m sq ft of potential space for life sciences research and enterprises.